TheOrionGD/ImageStudio-Toolkit/README.md

 **The Target File Size Problem:** The most significant technical challenge was the "Target File Size" feature.
 Compressing a JPEG to an exact kilobyte size is not a linear mathematical operation; it depends entirely on the entropy of the image.
 **The Solution:** We implemented a custom Binary Search Algorithm.
 When a user requests a 300KB output, the engine rapidly processes the image in memory up to 7 times, continuously bisecting the quality parameter (between 0.01 and 1.0) until it finds the optimal compression ratio that mathematically fits under the target size.
 All of this happens asynchronously in milliseconds.

-### Collaboration Story
+### Architecture Story
-Collaboration on this semester project required strict adherence to modular code design, even within a single monolithic JavaScript file.
-We separated concerns clearly: DOM selection at the top, state variables, event listeners, mathematical transformation logic, and finally, the rendering engine.
-This structured approach allowed us to debug complex rendering issues without breaking the UI event flow, demonstrating that disciplined engineering practices are just as important in vanilla JS as they are in complex framework-driven environments.
+Building this personal project required strict adherence to modular code design, even within a single monolithic JavaScript file.
+I separated concerns clearly: DOM selection at the top, state variables, event listeners, mathematical transformation logic, and finally, the rendering engine.
+This structured approach allowed me to debug complex rendering issues without breaking the UI event flow, demonstrating that disciplined engineering practices are just as important in vanilla JS as they are in complex framework-driven environments.

 ### Lessons Learned
-We learned that the modern web browser is an incredibly powerful computation engine.
-We learned that relying on external libraries for everything often leads to bloated, slow applications, and that writing bespoke, highly optimized vanilla JavaScript can result in orders of magnitude better performance.
-We also learned the intricacies of the HTML5 Canvas API—specifically how transformation matrices (translate, rotate, scale) interact and how the order of operations fundamentally alters the final image output.
+I learned that the modern web browser is an incredibly powerful computation engine.
+I learned that relying on external libraries for everything often leads to bloated, slow applications, and that writing bespoke, highly optimized vanilla JavaScript can result in orders of magnitude better performance.
+I also learned the intricacies of the HTML5 Canvas API—specifically how transformation matrices (translate, rotate, scale) interact and how the order of operations fundamentally alters the final image output.

 ### Future Vision
 While ImageStudio is currently a robust standalone application, our future vision involves expanding it into a Progressive Web App (PWA) with offline capabilities.
 We envision implementing WebGL or WebGPU for hardware-accelerated image filtering, allowing for complex localized edits (like healing brushes or intelligent object removal) that currently stretch the limits of the standard 2D Canvas context.